Gromov-Hausdorff distances, Borsuk-Ulam theorems, and Vietoris-Rips complexes: Generalized Dubins--Schwarz inequality

 \begin{theorem} Let $X$ be a $\Z/2$ space with $\coind(X) \ge k$.
 Then any odd function $f \colon X \to S^{n}$ with $k \ge n$ has modulus of discontinuity $\delta(f) \ge c_{n, k}$.
 (In particular, this holds if $X$ is $(k - 1)$-connected.) \end{theorem}

-This follows from the fact that precomposing a function $f \colon X \to S^{n}$ with a map $g \colon S^{k} \to X$ cannot increase the modulus of discontinuity of $f$; more precisely, $\delta(f) \ge \delta(f \circ g)$.
+This follows since precomposing a function $f \colon X \to S^{n}$ with a map $g \colon S^{k} \to X$ cannot increase the modulus of discontinuity of $f$; more precisely, $\delta(f) \ge \delta(f \circ g)$.
 In order to prove this fact (Lemma~\ref{lem:modulus-discontinuity-compose}), we define a pointwise version of the modulus of discontinuity.

 Let $X$ be a topological space, let $Y$ be a metric space, and let $f \colon X \to Y$.
 Then for $x \in X$, the \emph{modulus of discontinuity of $f$ at $x$} is

 Note that $\delta(f) = \sup_{x \in X}\delta(f, x)$.
 Then we have the following lemma: